BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/raycast.md

 Important thing to note here is the `raycastResult` that can (and should!) be reused between calls.
 This is the major difference with Physics V1 raycasting.

+The result object has some information about the properties of the intersection, such as the intersection point, and the Physics Body that was hit.
+[You can see the documentation page here](todo add link).

 ** Example and PG **